KScott6/GRAIN_Pipeline/genome_integration/README_user.md

 You can compile all your predbs into one large predbs, then move forward with one large file, when first initializing a database.

-Note:  You cannot specifiy custom MycoTools ome names when starting a database or adding genomes.

 ---